-It is important to note, though, that biometric facial recognition exists for a reason.
-And that reason is its ability to remove identification from something you know (like a password) or something you possess (like a laptop or security badge) and augment it with who you actually are.
+It is important to note, that biometric facial recognition exists for a reason, which is its ability to remove identification from something you know (like a password) or something you possess (like a laptop or security badge) and augment it with who you actually are.
 When used as a second factor of authentication, biometrics represent a dramatic security improvement.

-And as some of the conversation about the technology understandably focuses on privacy and other issues, there are a host of other potentials for it that have yet to be reaped.
+As some of the conversations about the technology understandably focuses on privacy and other issues, there are a host of other potentials for it that have yet to be reaped.
 Consider the potential of facial recognition merely as a customer service tool, removed from the more hot-button concerns that can sometimes derail a discussion on a technology’s possibilities.
 It’s a measured place to begin the discussion because views and opinions of privacy shift dramatically between industries.

 According to Oracle's Hotel 2025 report, there is growing enthusiasm for facial recognition systems that could be used to identify and even interact with guests, with 72% of hotel operators expecting to deploy such technology in the next four years.